sedonaFR/volley/README.md

 }
 ```

-Callback with full error handling:
+Callback with full error handling.
 Let's guess that the server returns the model MyModelError on error:

 ```
 QueryCallback<List<Car>, MyModelError> callback = new QueryCallback<>(){